 Live Lightning Detection

-The upper bar shows the indicated strike rate, in strikes per minute, the map range, the activity history interval, and the date/time (UTC).
-The colour of the strikes that are older than 15 minutes will automatically change in various tones of orange, to show the movement of the most intense storm cells.
+The upper bar shows the indicated strike rate per minute, map range, activity history interval, and date/time (UTC).
+The colour of the strikes that are older than 15 minutes will automatically change in various tones of orange to show the movement of the most intense storm cells.
+Dotted and labelled diamond shapes, when visible, will highlight the strongest storm cells.

 As a reference, the various symbols show, in order from left to right: